180D-FW-2021/Team3/README.md

 Download and Installl Unity Hub, get student ver if possible Inside Unity Hub -> Install Unity 2019.4.32f1 (LTS)
 In the Projects Tab -> Add -> Team3/Unity Directory
+In Unity -> Drag the "Main Scene" under the Assets/Scenes folder in the Project tab into the Hierarchy
 ```

 2. Server